 In a related project by Kaajal Modi, Crafting Cultures, architecture and fine art students working with crafting practices were gifted our mother along with instructions on how to grow their own bacterial cellulose.
 Initially the aim was to build up tacit know-how in ways that could be incorporated into prototype designs, but the project came into its own as a way for emerging bio-architects and artists to relate differently to their materials.
 Important points made by researchers, visitors to the gallery and people who engaged with the cellulose included concerns about the aesthetics, with some calling it skin-like or leathery (see Figure 4) and raising concerns about the vinegary smell.
 Others raised issues to do with production: how do we grow this material at scale in ways that do not become extractive, especially when the standard mode of production is heavily reliant on importing monoculture crops such as tea and sugar that are destructive to biodiversity.

 Figure 4: Bacterial cellulose grown for the Crafting Cultures project.
 Tim Stein, Untitled, 2022.
-Courtesy of Tim Stein.
+Courtesy of Kaajal Modi.

 A close-up picture of bacterial cellulose looking bumpy, wet and organic.